Ross-Davidson-HW/HW-MMOG-research/README.md

 A variety of methods were used, from exploring prior research to scraping data myself.
 Each of these methods is listed in the final document, but are focused on these key areas:

--Latency
+- Latency
--Version Control
+- Version Control
--Cross-platform
+- Cross-platform
--Genre
+- Genre
--Packet size and load
+- Packet size and load
--Topology
+- Topology
--Security
+- Security

 ## Findings and Results